LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

-The tool uses `bsdtar` instead of GNU `tar` so that it can uncompress `.zip` archives (`unzip` doesn't provide the desired options that allows a simple and reliable solution for ingoring the non-predictable name of the wrapper directory).
+The tool uses `bsdtar` instead of GNU `tar` so that it can uncompress `.zip` archives (`unzip` doesn't provide the desired options that allows a simple and reliable solution for ignoring the non-predictable name of the wrapper directory).

 On Windows systems, the following shell commands are required: